דלג לתוכן הראשי

 Advantages of Biological Markers:

-- Ease of performance: These tests are simple to perform and only require a blood sample.
+• Ease of execution: These tests are simple to perform and only require a blood sample.

 Disadvantages of Biological Markers:

-- Influence of many factors: Biological markers are influenced by many factors, such as diseases, medications, and nutrition.
+• Influence of many factors: Biological markers are influenced by many factors, such as diseases, medications, and diet.